kavia-common/Existing_Codebase_Integration_Testing-144880/README.md

 - Uses dotenv for environment configuration.
 Avoid hardcoding secrets.
 - Logs are printed to stdout using morgan.
 - CORS enabled for broad testing compatibility.
+- If dependency installation fails due to engine checks or peer dependencies, see .npmrc which relaxes strict checks for CI stability.